ahmedkaludi/accelerated-mobile-pages/README.md

 == Changelog ==

+= 1.0.76.6 (24th February 2021) =
+* Improvements: Added an option to show the author details after the title on mobile #4858
+* Fixed: Images not appearing with WP stateless Google cloud storage plugin #4575
+* Fixed: Category module doesnot have "/" at the end of the URL #4932
+* Fixed: Proper commenting added for hooks #3368

 = 1.0.76.5 (20th February 2021) =
 * Improvements: Added UX Builder compatibility #4933
 * Fixed: Second paginated post not working #4892